alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 map.options.maxZoom = global_max_zoom;
 ```

-Later, we will call on this `map` to actualy display (you guessed it) a map.
+Later, we will call on this `map` to actually display (you guessed it) a map.

 But first, I need to tell it what it's allowed to display.